nginxinc/nginx-wiki/source/temp/faq.rst

   }

-The example is for unauthenticated e-mail as you can see, but if you need authentication just check out the |ngx_mail_core_module| information on how to achieve it.
+The example is for unauthenticated e-mail as you can see, but if you need authentication just check out the |MailCoreModule| information on how to achieve it.
 Postfix by default doesn't support XCLIENT, so it got turned off in the example as well.

 Next, you need to configure the authentication backend.
 If you just need to have some sort of pass-through mode towards a single address, you can do so with the following code: